 The Institution is approved for the training of students eligible for veterans' benefits.
 The SDM will consider veteran status in making decisions regarding admission.
-The Office of Student Affairs provides personal support and current information on assistance available to the veteran.
+The Office of Financial Aid VA-certified official provides personal support and current information on assistance available to the veteran.